-The advice and opinions presented in the previous sections are intended to help you use Likert scales more effectively in your research projects.
-This is not an authoritative or comprehensive research methods guide, and I strongly encourage you to follow up on some of the things that you’ve just read.
+The advice and opinions in the previous sections were written to help you use Likert scales more effectively in your research projects.
+It has not been my intention to create an authoritative or comprehensive research methods guide, and I strongly encourage you to follow up on some of the things that you’ve just read.
 Some more resources that you may find helpful include the following:

 - Cohen, L., Manion, L., & Morrison, K. (2000).
 Research methods in education (5th edn, pp. 253-255).
 Routledge.